quentinprieels/TFE25-462-rnfoc-ofdm/README.md

   directory, e.g., `/usr/share/uhd/rfnoc/blocks/*.yml`.

-* `sim`: This directory contains the simulation files for the RFNoC blocks or the Schmidl&Cox algorithm.
+* `sim`: This directory contains the simulation files for the RFNoC blocks or the Schmid l &Cox algorithm.
 It is not part of the default structure of a RFNoC OOT module.
 It contains 2 subdirectories:

-  - `bus_sizes`: An comparison between clipping and truncating buses to reduce their size.
+  * `bus_sizes`: An comparison between clipping and truncating buses to reduce their size.
 The goal is to use the technique that deforms the least the signal.
-  - `schmidl_cox`: Simulation of different synchronization algorithms, based on the Schmidl&Cox algorithm.
+  * `schmidl_cox`: Simulation of different synchronization algorithms, based on the Schmidl & Cox algorithm.

 * `tests`: This directory contains files used by the block testbenches It is used to store tests results of real communication made by USRP's.